Democrats Could Gain At Least 2 House Seats Under New N.C. Redistricting Plan

 Ultimately, those proposed changes form Democrats were not adopted.

 The congressional redistricting was prompted by a lawsuit by plaintiffs in all 13 congressional districts and the National Democratic Redistricting Committee, a group started by former President Obama and former Attorney General Eric Holder.
-The NDRC has not responded to requests for comment about the new maps.
+In a statement, Holder said the plan approved Friday didn't go far enough and "simply replaces one partisan gerrymander with a new one."

+"This new map fails to respond to the court's order by continuing to split communities of interest, packing voters in urban areas, and manipulating the district lines to provide Republicans with an unfair partisan advantage," said Holder.

 These congressional maps will only be used for the 2020 election.
 Following the 2020 census, House seats will be reapportioned among the states and districts redrawn.
 North Carolina is expected to pick up one more seat.